gvn/mage/README.md

 To edit a blob's content, just navigate to [http://localhost:31319/edit/BLOB](http://localhost:31319/edit/BLOB) and use the form.

 When you're done, just hit the Save button.
 That's it!

+## Adding locales

+By default, Mage is limited to one locale, but it's easy to add more.
+Just add additional locales to your `env.json` as needed.
+Once you have multiple locales configured, you will see a dropdown menu in the editor to switch between them.

 ## REST API